Miss-Defy/R_Examples/README.md

 # R_Examples

-Example R projects are in the R_Examples repository.
+Example R projects and homework are in the R_Examples repository.